entmike/hana-dpagent/README.md

 ## Bare Bones example of just running Data Provisioning Image

 The following is a very bare-bones simple example of how to run the Data Provisioning Agent in a single docker container.
-In this example, the container is removed after it is stopped and no data or logs are persisted.
+In this example, the container is removed after it is stopped and no data, configuration files, or logs are persisted.

 ### Start a container in Docker